PrincetonUniversity/job_defense_shield/docs/alert/your_first_alert.md

 $ python job_defense_shield.py --excessive-time --email --no-emails-to-users
 ```

+The command above will only send emails to the addresses in `admin_emails`.

 ## Step 4: Send the Emails to Users

-The command above will send the emails to `admin_emails`.
-When you are happy withthe settings in `config.yaml` and the email message then run the alert:
+When you are happy with the settings in `config.yaml` and the email message, run the alert to send emails to the offending users:

 ```
 $ python job_defense_shield.py --excessive-time --email
 ```

-You have been copied on the emails.
+Once again, those in `admin_emails` will receive copies of the emails.

 ## Step 5: Examining the Violation Files